Updated On 9/28/21

 And it’s not just Windows Phones but any kind of smartphone, even the iPhone!
 The secret is letting your phone do the talking for you in an emergency.
 And the way to do that is with ICE.
-By the way if you’d like to download these instructions, just click here for the PDF version.

 What is ICE?

 During Hurricane Katrina, so many people were injured, unconscious and separated from their families that emergency workers came up with the idea of putting an ICE – In Case Of Emergency – Contact in their cell phones.
 Now, when a patient who is unconscious or unable to speak comes into the emergency room, hospitals worldwide check their smartphone for an ICE contact, to help them locate their next of kin.
 Everyone in your family should have an ICE contact in his or her smartphone.
 In fact, they should have two just in case the first contact is unavailable.
-If you have our book The Backup Plan 3.0, you should already have at least one ICE contact.
+If you have our book At Your Fingertips, you should already have at least one ICE contact.
 So let’s learn how to set one up on your Nokia Lumia, HTC or other Windows Phone.

 Before You Begin…

 …you’d better decide who your ICE Contacts will be.
 The first one of course will be your spouse, partner, best friend or close relative.
 Someone that you want there with you at the hospital or, if need be, making decisions on your behalf.
 But what if that person is also injured, or is out of town or forgot to charge their phone?
 Why not choose one additional person to be an ICE Contact – someone very close to you, who you know will drop everything to race to your side and handle things until your significant other can be reached.

 Ready to set up your first ICE Contact?